Star Trek uniforms: Starship duty

 Theiss designed a shield-shaped badge in 1964 which he called the "arrowhead", with input from Roddenberry.
 This came to be known as the Star Trek delta insignia, and has since become iconic of the Starship Enterprise and the entire Star Trek franchise.
-Roddenberry's intent was that personnel of all starfleet starships would wear this, but in production of the first season episode "The Omega Glory”, Theiss mistakenly got the idea that each starship would have a unique insignia, from the fact that some starship officers in an earlier episode "Charlie X" wore a different insignia (see Civilian starship duty).
+Roddenberry's intent was that personnel of all starfleet starships would wear this, but in production of the second season episode "The Omega Glory", Theiss mistakenly got the idea that each starship would have a unique insignia, from the fact that some starship officers in an earlier episode "Charlie X" wore a different insignia (see Civilian starship duty).
 He therefore designed a rectangular insignia worn by the captain and the chief medical officer of the USS Exeter.
-Shortly before October 7, 2018, a December 18 1967 memo to Theiss from producer Bob Justman was discovered.
+Shortly before October 7, 2018, a December 18, 1967, memo to Theiss from producer Bob Justman was discovered.
 Justman noticed the error while reviewing footage and consulted with Roddenberry, who clarified that this indeed was a mistake: all Starfleet starship personnel are to wear the delta insignia as seen on the Enterprise crew uniform.
 Footage was not reshot to correct the error, but Justman made it clear it was not to be repeated.
-Going forward, the delta symbol remained consistent for all starship personnel, as seen in “Court Martial” and “The Tholian Web”.
+Going forward, the delta symbol remained consistent for all starship personnel, as seen in "Court Martial" and "The Tholian Web".

 This was not publicized, leading to the "unique starship insignia" theory taking hold among fans.
-Confusion returned to the franchise during production of the Star Trek: Enterprise episode “In a Mirror Darkly”, which shows what happened to the lost USS Defiant appearing in the original series episode “The Tholian Web”.
+Confusion returned to the franchise during production of the Star Trek: Enterprise episode "In a Mirror Darkly", which shows what happened to the lost USS Defiant appearing in the original series episode "The Tholian Web".
 The Enterprise costume designers designed an insignia for the Defiant, based on the incorrect assumption that universal use of the delta symbol was in honor of the NCC-1701 Enterprise completing its first five-year mission.

 In all other Star Trek series and movies, the delta insignia is universal regardless of duty posting.

 The delta symbol has a number of variants, based on the ship's department served in: